 - Type adb logcat.

 - Reproduce the problem.
 This will create logs you want to examine.

 Note!
-In case your adb version is 1.0.40 and above, and your device is LG:
+In case your ADB version is 1.0.40 and above plus your device is LG:

 How to Obtain Device Logs Using Android Studio

 - Connect your Android device to your computer over the USB cable.

 - Click Logcat.